GarrettJudd/FFIEC/Data Analytics/Azure Security and Compliance Blueprint - FFIEC Data Analytics Overview.md

 ## Overview

-This Azure Security and Compliance Blueprint provides guidance for the deployment of a data analytics architecture in Azure that assists with the objectives of Federal Financial Institution Examination Council (FFIEC) financial services regulated workloads.
+This Azure Security and Compliance Blueprint provides guidance for the deployment of a data analytics architecture in Azure suitable for the collection, storage, and retrieval of financial data regulated by the Federal Financial Institution Examination Council (FFIEC).

 This reference architecture, implementation guide, and threat model provide a foundation for customers to comply with FFIEC requirements.
 This solution provides a baseline to help customers deploy workloads to Azure in a FFIEC compliant manner; however, this solution should not be used as-is in a production environment because additional configuration is required.